Professores Emeriti, Honorary Doctorates and Canterbury Distinguished Professors

 The UC Council conferrs honorary awards and honours to individuals who have made outstanding and long term contributions to their fields.

 The honorary title Professor Emeritus/Emerita is awarded to retiring long-serving professors.
 The UC Council conferred the first Emeritus Professor award in 1962.
+The benefits to which Professores Emeriti are entitled can be found in the Guideline: Benefits for a Professor Emeritus/Emerita

 The Council recognises individuals who make notable contributions to society by awarding them honorary degrees and conferred the first degree in 1962.